 No Tier I consultation deemed necessary.
 Site-specific consultation may be required with HUD Region IV depending upon the findings for new construction or relocation activities.

 Exhibit 12 Airport Hazards

 Figure 12-1.
 Airport Locations in Puerto Rico

-There are two airports (one a joint Civil / Military) listed on the National Plan of Integrated Airport Systems for the Group 1 Municipios:
+There is only one airport listed on the National Plan of Integrated Airport Systems for the Group 2 Municipios: